 For faster entry, you can sort by Menu Item or by PLU.
 Click the at the end of the Sort By field.
 You can toggle between them as needed.

 After you hit Save, look at the bottom of the screen.
 CostGuard is going through each dish and depleting inventory used to make the Recipes.
-If you go back to Inventory Manager, the Quantity on Hand has changed to reflect usage.
+If you go back to Inventory Manager, the Quantity on Hand will reflect what was used.
 For more information on Depleting Inventory, click here.

-9. You can enter Sales for another day, by clicking Sales, then Sales Mix again.
+8. You can enter Sales for another day, by clicking Sales, then Sales Mix again.
 If you are finished with this section, click here.

-Winners and Losers report shows the popularity and profitability of each dish.
+Winners and Losers shows the popularity and profitablity of each dish.
 If you would like to read more about this, click here.